versioneye/veye-checker/README.md

 veye_checker resolve ../jars -a "api-key" -c "confs/veye_checker_local.toml" VERSIONEYE_API_KEY="apitoken" veye_checker resolve ../jars
 veye_checker resolve ../jars -o resolve.csv -a "api-key"

+# only resolve binaries which are bigger than 5Kb, but smaller than 10Kb
+veye_checker resolve tests/fixtures/files/ --max-file-size=10000 --min-file-size=5000
 ```

 configure which digest algorithms to use